LLMs · OrevateAI

 Frequently Asked Questions About RLHF

-Is RLHF the only way to train LLMs?
+Is RLHF the only way to align AI?

-RLHF can significantly reduce harmful biases by penalizing biased outputs during training.
-However, it cannot eliminate all bias, as biases present in the human feedback data itself can be learned by the model.
-Continuous monitoring and diverse feedback are crucial.
+RLHF can significantly reduce harmful biases by penalizing biased outputs based on human feedback.
+However, it cannot entirely eliminate bias if the human feedback itself contains biases or if the underlying data distribution is inherently skewed.
+Continuous monitoring and diverse data sourcing are crucial.

 About the Author